 On the most basic level, the math is pretty straightforward as to whether you should redeem miles or pay cash.
 You compare how many miles a ticket would require to how much that ticket would cost in cash.
 You divide one number by the other, and you then decide if that cent per mile value is more or less than what you value the mileage currency at.

 Say you want to book an American Airlines ticket.
 I value AAdvantage miles at 1.5 cents each, so let’s say a ticket would cost either 10,000 AAdvantage miles or $150.
 Does that make this a “breakeven” redemption?
 Not quite.
 You also have to consider the miles & points that you’re forgoing by redeeming rather than paying cash.

 When I look at the cost of airfare, one of the first things I do is discount the airfare by 5.1-8.5%, as that’s what I value the rewards that I earn through credit card spending on that purchase.
 There are some great credit cards for airfare spending:

-- The Platinum Card® from American Express (review) offers 5x Membership Rewards points on airfare purchased directly from airlines; I value Amex points at 1.7 cents each, so to me that’s like a return of 8.5%
+- The Platinum Card® from American Express (review) offers 5x Membership Rewards points on airfare purchased directly from airlines (You’re capped at earning 5x points on up to $500,000 per calendar year, and then 1x); I value Amex points at 1.7 cents each, so to me, that’s like a return of 8.5%

 - The Chase Sapphire Reserve® (review) offers 3x Ultimate Rewards points on all travel purchases, which includes airfare purchased directly from airlines, as well as airfare purchased through online travel agencies (which isn’t covered on the Amex Platinum Card); I value Chase points at 1.7 cents each so to me that’s like a return of 5.1%